ELEC

 2010s

 January 21‚ 2010– The U.S. Supreme Court in Citizens United v.
-FEC‚ in a 5–4 ruling‚ strikes down a ban on unlimited independent campaign spending by corporations and unions while upholding contribution limits for candidates.
-42 It also declares that lawmakers have broad authority to require independent groups to disclose their campaign finance activities.
+FEC‚ in a 5-4 ruling‚ strikes down a ban on unlimited independent campaign spending by corporations and unions while upholding contribution limits for candidates.50 It also declares that lawmakers have broad authority to require independent groups to disclose their campaign finance activities.

-March 08‚ 2010– In In re Election Law Enforcement Commission Advisory Opinion No. 01–2008‚ the New Jersey Supreme Court unanimously upholds ELEC’s authority to prohibit candidates from using campaign funds for their defense against criminal charges.
+March 8‚ 2010– In In re Election Law Enforcement Commission Advisory Opinion No. 01-2008‚ the New Jersey Supreme Court unanimously upholds ELEC’s authority to prohibit candidates from using campaign funds for their defense against criminal charges.

-April 22‚ 2010– ELEC issues a list of seven priority recommendations‚ including the elimination of the “fair and open” loophole in pay–to–play law‚ the consolidation of pay–to–play regulations into a single law‚ detailed disclosure of campaign–related spending by political non–profit groups‚ disclosure of lobbyists hired by government agencies‚ wheeling restrictions and disclosure of efforts to lobby local officials.
-43
+April 22‚ 2010– ELEC issues a list of seven priority recommendations‚ including the elimination of the “fair and open” loophole in pay-to-play law‚ the consolidation of pay-to-play regulations into a single law‚ detailed disclosure of campaign-related spending by political non-profit groups‚ disclosure of lobbyists hired by government agencies‚ wheeling restrictions and disclosure of efforts to lobby local officials.51

 November 10‚ 2010– ELEC announces that it has received the “Best Official New Jersey Web Site” award by the Documents Association of New Jersey.